 All listed companies on London Stock Exchange have access to the same global visibility, profile and liquidity regardless of their route to market.
 London remains Europe’s most active stock exchange in terms of the value and volume of equity transactions.
 The depth and breadth of our market provides access to companies of any size, headquartered around the world with the opportunity to grow and expand for the future.

-Tech is breaking barriers in London
+Tech in London